Not a surprise

 Stuff has also seen a separate memo written by the party’s then acting treasurer, John Thorn, to the “board of directors”, dated May 5, 2017.
 It reveals that the foundation was originally proposed to be a “capital-protected fund”, meaning contributions would never be spent, only profits from the fund’s investments.
 It was originally meant to be operated “at arm’s length” from the board.

-The memo states the foundation would be modelled on Party's National Foundation, which is a capital-protected fund.
+The memo states the foundation would be modelled on the National Party’s National Foundation, which is a capital-protected fund.
 It states: “there can be little doubt that the model is legally sound and is operated in a manner that meets all legal and ethical obligations”.

-However, previous Stuff stories have revealed the First Foundation actually operated as a party slush fund.
+However, previous Stuff stories have revealed the New Zealand First Foundation actually operated as a party slush fund.
 The capital was spent on all manner of party expenses, including campaign headquarters, office furniture, wages and other campaign costs.
 Some donors who thought they were donating to the party were actually donating to the foundation.

 My theory is that this was a con job on the board.